MyArtGallery

 With 140 galleries across Australia offering figurative art, how do I know where to start? +

-Start by visiting galleries in your own city or nearest major centre—Sydney, Melbourne, Brisbane, and Perth each have substantial gallery networks.
-Explore different gallery types: galleries, artist-run spaces, and public institutions.
-Visit galleries more than once; first visits are reconnaissance, allowing you to develop familiarity with spaces and artists.
-Follow galleries on social media or request to be added to mailing lists for exhibitions.
-Attend gallery openings and artist talks when possible.
-As you develop taste and knowledge, expand geographically—contemporary art websites and guides list galleries nationwide.
-Consider what subjects and approaches appeal to you: portraiture, figurative landscape, Aboriginal figurative traditions, or contemporary experimental practice.
-Let your genuine interests guide where you focus your attention rather than trying to survey all 140 galleries at once.
+Start checking out galleries in your own city or the nearest major centre.
+Sydney, Melbourne, Brisbane, and Perth all have plenty of galleries worth visiting.
+Look at different types of spaces, artist-run outfits, and public institutions.
+Go back to galleries more than once.
+Your first visit is just getting the lay of the land, which helps you get to know the spaces and the artists.
+Follow galleries on social media or ask to get on their mailing lists so you know when new shows are on.
+Catch gallery openings and artist talks when you can.
+Once you've built up some taste and knowledge, start exploring further afield.
+Check contemporary art websites and guides for galleries right across the country.
+Figure out what actually grabs you: portraiture, figurative landscape, Aboriginal figurative traditions, whatever.
+Let what you genuinely care about drive where you spend your time, rather than trying to cram through all 140 galleries at once.

 Australian Art Galleries with Figurative Art: A Complete Guide to Finding Quality Works Across the Nation